 Well, that’s where Christmas markets come in.
 They offer this deep, fuzzy feeling in spades, filling you with winter cheer and warming your cockles with brimming glasses of steaming mulled wine.
 Credit cards at the ready; here are 11 of the best Christmas markets in the world:

 Winter Village at Bryant Park, NYC, USA

 The opening of Bryant Park’s Bank of America Winter Village in signals the start of the pre-Christmas festivities in Manhattan.
 The 100+ pop-up shops and ice rink open at the end of October and last throughout the holidays, serving up fun, frolics and food in abundance in New York.

 The envy of all the Christmas markets around, the original Munich Christmas Market is the oldest in the city, dating back to the 14th century.
 It promises festive Bavarian music, craft and baking workshops for adults and children alike and a 30-metre-high Christmas tree, sparkling above hundreds of stalls.

 Tivoli Gardens, Copenhagen

-Tivoli Gardens’ Christmas Market is all about the illuminations.
-They draw Copenhageners from far and wide, teasing the festive period with a light show complete with colour, music, fire, smoke, lasers and water.
+Tivoli Gardens’ Christmas Market in Copenhagen is all about the illuminations.
+They draw locals from far and wide, teasing the festive period with a light show complete with colour, music, fire, smoke, lasers and water.
 They are best seen from the bridge above Tivoli Lake, before or after you’ve taken on the market stalls.

 Great Dickens Christmas Fair, San Francisco, USA